 Double the precision in half the time.
 A twin needle is basically two needles attached to a single shank.
 One is slightly shorter than the other so your bobbin can catch the thread from both needles.
 So clever that bobbin!

 Definitely a Sewing Survival Skill!
 With the right presser feet and accessories, an understanding of seam grading, and the patience to go slowly and carefully, you can sew like a pro through thick and thin.

 A skosh, a wee bit, just a hair… sometimes, the distances we want to work with when sewing aren’t quite as precise as the engraved inch and millimeter markings on our machines.
-Wouldn't it be great if there was a foot you could manually adjust to perfectly align with the exact distance you wanted?
-There
+This foot allows you to custom set your seam.

-Narrow tucks, called pintucks when they are super-duper narrow, are most often used in the world of heirloom sewing, but they can add a lovely bit of detail to many other types of projects.
-You can create this look quickly and easily with your Quarter Inch Seam foot.
-Tucks can be sewn in thread to
+Narrow tucks, called pintucks when they are super narrow, are often used in heirloom sewing, but they can add a lovely detail to many projects.
+Did you know you can create the look quickly and easily with your Quarter Inch foot?

 This clever Janome foot helps you attach tape evenly and smoothly to the edge of your fabric.
 Adjust it to handle widths from 5mm to 20mm.
 Use both single fold and double fold binding styles, either tape you’ve made or packaged.

 For more basic Janome sewing machines (5mm and 7mm), this a fun, easy way to add little decorative stitch touches in pretty thread colors!
 Be the flower girl of the sewing accessory world, sprinkling pretty posies over any project.

 New project – new needle!
 It’s an important part of the process because a good needle in your sewing room is like a good knife in your kitchen.
 Learn the basics about sizes, styles, types, even the anatomy of a needle.